josephxsxn/moya/README.md

-Memcached on YARN
+Memcached on YARN - Version 0.10-Core Alpha
 ====

 ## Futures ##
-* Configure alloted ram for Demon currently requires a 512mb container to function as 448mb goes to the JMemcachD Deamon
+* Configure alloted ram for **Demon currently requires a 512mb container to function** as 448mb goes to the JMemcachD Deamon
 * Getting containers that die to automatically restart
-* Understand how I can get the Application Master to restart if it dies
+* Get the Application Master to restart if it dies
 * Management of the clients.
 Currently I have to kill clients through the YARN Cli.